Navigation auf uzh.ch

 More openness and transparency regarding the use of animals in research towards the public, media and politics – this is the goal of the 'Swiss Transparency Agreement on Animal Research (STAAR)'.
 UZH is one of 24 members that have committed to the STAAR principles.

-The inaugural annual report of STAAR provides information on the transparency activities conducted in 2022 by the 26 signatories, 14 of which perform animal research – like UZH – and 12 of which support the use of animal research.
+The second annual report of STAAR provides information on the transparency activities conducted in 2023 by the 26 signatories, 14 of which perform animal research – like UZH – and 12 of which support the use of animal research.